chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 to distinguish special cases.
 The token category **`Num`** is a variant of [RawToken][rtk], the type of token produced by the built-in generic tokenizer, [StrTokenizer][1].
-Other common categories include **Alphanum** for alphanumeric sequences, **Symbol** for non-alphanumeric symbols, and **Strlit** for string literals.
+Other common categories of tokens include **Alphanum** for alphanumeric sequences, **Symbol** for non-alphanumeric symbols, and **Strlit** for string literals.

+Please remember that there is a difference between *token* and *terminal symbol*: a relationship must be established between the two with one of the *terminal* declarations.

-Each of these categories carries `str` slices with the same lifetime as the input source, which can be defined with a `lifetime` declaration in the grammar.
+Each of token categories carries `str` slices with the same lifetime as the input source, which can be defined with a `lifetime` declaration in the grammar.
 Essentially, it requires
 ```